 Not my first commission, but very similar.

 Here are a number of links and videos all with a view to teaching children to enjoy the making of good letters.
-Whether you are a teacher, or a youngster, or an older beginner, there will be much here to stir the interest and get you or your class started .
-Don’t forget the links to Lessons on the right of this page and the many art / calligraphy based links to be found elsewhere at Bill’s Space.
+Whether you are a parent, a teacher, a youngster, or an older beginner, there will be much here to stir the interest and get you or your class started .
+Don’t forget the links to “Lessons” on the right of this page and the many art / calligraphy based links to be found elsewhere at Bill’s Space.

 The French believe that giving children the ability to write will free their minds to perform creatively throughout their lives.
 So they teach handwriting as a subject in its own right.And they teach handwriting in a uniform way throughout primary schools, using traditional calligraphy to produce a distinctive, ornate hand.This programme visits a school in Lyon to see how students in Year 1 and Year 6 develop this ability.

 Learn to Write Calligraphy

 As I come across new material on this subject, I shall add it on, so keep watching this space.

 Graduation of the first Children’s Group at the Russian Contemporary Museum Of Calligraphy.

 Meanwhile, colouring ready made letters is a good way of getting a feel for letterform, so here are a few to play with.
 Print them off and have fun.